Electronics - Noise Cancellation

 ST PFC application note; http://www.st.com/st-web-ui/static/active/en/resource/technical/document/application_note/DM00064513.pdf

 D1 of figure 2, I think, is fitted to ensure that the choke does not start up with the core saturated or the PTC switched open due to the power on surge charging the output capacitor and the load was occurring.
-Which a comparatively large value of inductor selected the circuit would not have large switching transitions between on and off because the current is flowing continually.
+Which a comparatively large value of inductor selected, the circuit would not have large switching transitions between on and off because the current is flowing continually.

 There is another variant of PWC controller, but that drives two transistors 180' out of phase and possibly could be used with the synchronous boost converter configuration show above to create a very low emission at double the input voltage.
 This is a fairly academic idea, but perhaps could be practical as a fly-back synchronous converter for battery charging?
 Texas Instruments make such PFC controller ICs they are called Interleaved PFC.
 The drawback is that this configuration is fly-back and the beneficial ripple cancellation would only be occurring when the mains voltage waveform is near maximum, which is in any case when it would be most significant.

-There is a risk with this synchronous boost or buck where it is used with energy storing such as battery charging or DC motor drive.
-That is that if the output voltage is set lower than the actual voltage on the output pins power will be transferred back to the primary and could cause over voltage in the primary side.
+There is a risk with this synchronous boost or buck where it is used with energy storing, such as battery charging or DC motor drive.
+That is, that if the output voltage is set lower than the actual voltage on the output pins, power will be transferred back to the primary and could cause over voltage in the primary side.
 This is possible if a soft start feature is used.
-As part of the solution a fail-safe detector of such an over voltage condition that turns off all drive transistors should be included.
+As part of the solution, a fail-safe detector of such an over voltage condition that turns off all drive transistors should be included.
 The initial drive level applied by setting the PWM to the ratio of input and output voltage and then turning on a that setting before adjusting from there - this is significant added complication unless a microprocessor is used.

-Generally Fly-back and SEPIC type converters can be noisy because of there power demand is pulsed current.
+Generally, Fly-back and SEPIC type converters can be noisy because of their power demand is pulsed current.
 With SEPIC it is necessary to think about the PCB layout to ensure that power and power switching tracks are optimal once you see it you see they do fall the right way for you (that is the art bit of electronics, and it is not worth being expedient). http://www.coilcraft.com/pdfs/doc639_Selecting_SEPIC_Inductors.pdf

 SHOOT through noise and the risk of both transistors turning on;